-What happens to my mortgage if I break up with my partner?
+What happens to my joint mortgage if I separate from my partner?

 Around a quarter of new mortgage approvals are now based on a couple’s joint earnings so financial issues involving a relationship break-up are extremely common.

 Relationship break-ups are sadly a fact of life.
 They can be messy and if the couple breaking up are living together, and co-signatories to a mortgage, the messiness can increase exponentially.

 This guide is designed to provide advice, to help couples with joint mortgages navigate some of the key issues involved when separating.

 Can a joint mortgage be paid by one person?